SAA Compliance

 Suspensions and Cancellations

-• First suspension – suspended from the program for 3 months – plus one month for every 4 points over the 21 point limit (no more than 6 months).
+• First suspension – suspended from the program for 3 months – plus one month for every 4 points over the 21 points limit (no more than 6 months).

-• Second suspension – suspended from the program for 6 months – plus one month for every 4 points over the 21 point limit (no more than 12 months).
+• Second suspension – suspended from the program for 6 months – plus one month for every 4 points over the 21 points limit (no more than 12 months).

 • Third suspension (over more than 5 years) – suspended from the program for 12 months